Streamline-Precision-Apps/abbccc/READMEJune-Devun.md

 7/15/2024
 today made some changes to the db and worked with zack on his portion and then made some fixes to the user table

+7/16/2024
+got clocking in data working for only two choice because the data needs to have recollection of it in the db to be creted, this was intetionall and worked well, I made some great changes in the db and rewrote some processes that seemed nicce on paper but better when dealling with the data now.
+Also in corporated error handling too